ECGOPS/OMSDEMO/CONSOLE_LOGGING_SECURITY_REPORT.md

 ---

-*This console logging security assessment was conducted to ensure that no sensitive information is exposed through logging practices in the ECG Outage Management System.
+*This console logging security assessment was conducted to ensure that no sensitive information is exposed through logging practices in the ECG Network Management System.
 The system is confirmed to be secure and production-ready.*